• Skip to primary navigation

 Notes

-• Rinse the beans.
-Before adding the beans to the crock pot, make sure to rinse them thoroughly to remove any dirt or debris.
+• Before adding the beans to the crock pot, make sure to rinse them thoroughly to remove any dirt or debris.

-• Use enough water.
-Make sure to add enough water to the Crock Pot so that the beans are fully covered.
+• Make sure to add enough water to the Crock Pot so that the beans are fully covered.
 This will help to prevent the beans from burning and ensure even cooking.

-• Cook on low heat.
-The slow-cooking method is key to tender and delicious pinto beans.
+• The slow-cooking method is key to tender and delicious pinto beans.
 Cook the beans on low heat for 6-8 hours or until they are tender and fully cooked.

 • Storing: Once the pinto beans have cooled to room temperature, transfer them to an airtight container and refrigerate for up to 4-5 days.
 Reheat the beans in the microwave or on the stovetop before serving.